loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 - _Positive fragment_ describes how things are created.
 When we talk about values we refer to the positive fragment.

-- _Negative fragment_: describes how values are destructed.
+- _Negative fragment_: describes how to deconstruct environments.
 We will refer to the negative fragment as _commands_

 @positive_fragment contains the typing rules for the positive fragment of SLFL.
+The positive fragment of SLFL is depicted in @positive_fragment

 #figure(caption: [The positive fragment], positive(true)) <positive_fragment>

 #figure(caption: [The negative fragment], negative(true)) <negative_fragment>

 The juxtaposition of the negative and positive fragments create an elegant picture.
-For every value $v$, a corresponding command exists for how to consume
-$v$.
-Variables have no explicit rule for consumption, rather they are consumed on use, following the rules of linear types.
+For every value $v$, a corresponding command exists for how to destruct an environment that has $v$ #todo[is this even correct].
+Variables can not be destructed, rather they are consumed on use, following the rules of linear types.

 == Grammar